 The increasingly high temperatures that are expected due to climate change made summer overheating a potential problem.
 Approved Document L requires the designer to consider approaches to limit the effects of heat gains in summer.

-Thermal mass is recognised as one means of reducing this effect.
-With masonry homes, the overall temperature is cooler since the Aircrete blocks absorb the heat in the daytime and release this stored heat at cooler times.
-Summer overheating is typically a problem for light framing systems.
+Thermal mass is recognised as one means of achieving this.
+In a masonry build, the overall temperature will be cooler as the masonry blocks absorb heat in the daytime and release this stored heat during cooler night-time periods.
+Summer overheating is a problem typically associated with lightweight frame building systems.

-Houses with higher mass also have a beneficial effect on the heating pattern in wintertime.
-By offering good thermal insulation, thermal inertia and airtightness properties, Aircrete reduces the extremes of the internal temperature within the building, keeping it at a more consistent, comfortable level, and reducing the highs and lows that would be seen in lighter structures with minimal thermal inertia or less thermally insulated heavier structures.
+Houses with higher mass also have a beneficial effect on the heating pattern in winter.
+By offering good thermal insulations, thermal inertia and airtightness properties, aircrete reduced extremes of internal temperature, keeping it at a more consistent level.